-Our governing body has made a strong start, by reviewing the schools performance figures for the last 3 years and the identifying key strategies to improve pupil progress in addition to improving communication within the local community and raising the profile of the school amongst potential future parents.
+We have a broad range of experience between us and through DEMAT.
+Throughout this time, our governing body has focused on reviewing the schools performance and has identified the key strategies to improve pupil progress.
+We are all pleased with the results achieved.
+In addition we have prioritsed improving communication within the local community and raising the profile of the school amongst potential future parents.
 Overall, the governors intend to continue this strong and determined phase of the school’s life.

 We are delighted that in October 2019 the school received a 'Good' judgement by Ofsted, recognising the journey that the school had been on and the effectiveness of our provision.

 I have lived in Guilden Morden since 2003 and it has always been important to me to see the school thrive and be part of our community.
 I am a qualified teacher, and having taught for a number

 of years I now head a successful Human Resources service working to support schools with their people and staffing.
 Therefore I have a broad range of understanding of how schools are striving to achieve the best for their children, despite the current pressures and challenges.
 I have experience as a governor, including supporting Guilden Morden School to move to a 'good' Ofsted rating, and I am looking forward to assisting the school move from strength to strength.